Steeps and Peaks

 Our Steeps and Peaks course focuses on travelling in alpine terrain and skiing interesting lines safely.
 This course focuses on glaciology, steep snow faces, avalanche assessment and group dynamics.

-Understanding glacier, alpine environment, crevasse formation, bergschrund formation.
+Understanding glacier, an alpine environment, crevasse formation, bergschrund formation.

 Roping up for glacier travel, up/down

 Day 2 & 3 – Alpine objectives